negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 deep mapping must be practiced.
 It does not exist as a theory. only praxis. my thesis here not only conveys a theory of a practice generated through the practice but enacts the practice... see rendering portion

 ## My toolskit
 Analogue, methods, material practices of engaging texts where i explain/demonstrate eclectic methods; skills, tools, and materials i employ (as appropriate) in my research-creation process why analogue at times - when do i employ the digital and for what ends? all part of apparatus

-## dm - tactic of/for transgression
+## dm - tactic of/for transgression // interference
+--> why DM is tactic AND site (later)
 *boundary play, limits vanishing points and transgression part*

 >(de Certeau 1984, 96): "multiform, resistance, tricky and stubborn procedures that elude discipline without being outside the field in which it is exercised, and which should lead us to a theory of everyday practices, of lived space, of the disquieting familiarity of the city."

 Negative Space --> Deep mapping as transgression (foucault, creswell, roberts, biggs) and eluding discipline from within the field (de certeau)

 >"The limit and transgression depend on each other for whatever density of being they possess: a limit could not exist if it were absolutely uncrossable and, reciprocally, transgression would be pointless if it merely crossed a limit composed of illu­sions and shadows...
 Trans­gression caries the limit right to the limit of its being; transgres­ sion forces the limit to face the fact of its imminent disappearance, to find itself in what it excludes" (Foucault: preface to transgression (1977), pg 34)